Getting traffic is easy. Improving your conversions, however – not so easy!

 Marie Forleo uses a white arrow to direct users to her email subscription box.
 It helps the visitor avoid getting lost on the page.

-Another way you can use directional cues is to include a short (one or two sentences) and appealing message right before your subscription box.
+Another way that you can use directional cues is to include a short (one or two sentences) and appealing message, right before your subscription box.

 Write the message persuasively.
 Here’s how Expert Photography crafted directional cues in one sentence:

 In the landing page above, you’ll notice that there is a video.
 Adding a video to your landing page will position you as an expert in your industry.
 After all, if you can show it, then you’re different from those who can only write about it.

 Video is an integral part of visual marketing and the brain responds to it better than straight text.
 Eyeviewdigital.com saw an 80% increase in its conversion rate, after adding a video to a landing page.